Picovoice/android-voice-processor/example/README.md

 ## Usage

 Toggle recording on and off with the button in the center of the screen.
-Received buffers will be logged in the console.
+While recording, the VU meter on the screen will respond to the volume of incoming audio.

 ## Running the Unit Tests
 Ensure you have an Android device connected or simulator running.